Hitting the 100 Million Member Mark: Perspectives from Our Early Days

 When I was looking for jobs in 2005, I knew I wanted to join a smaller company, make a bigger impact.
 There were a lot of startups posting their positions on LinkedIn, so I ran a search for Sales Managers at startups in the Bay Area and found LinkedIn’s openings.
 More than five years later, the fact that I joined LinkedIn, and joined early—it changed my career.
 I’m here because the site existed and quality companies were already posting their jobs on it.

-How is working for LinkedIn today different from working
+How is working for LinkedIn today different from working here in 2005?

 When I first joined LinkedIn, we didn’t even have the Recruiter product—we were still building the platform.
 My job was to get our first customers onboard.
 Now, I’m working with those same customers, they’re leveraging our entire suite of tools in ways I couldn’t imagine five years ago—and we’re still innovating.